Dalin first to finish Vendee Globe as title rival Herrmann collides with trawler - RFI

 Despite the drama of the finish, the homecoming will be a subdued affair with Covid-19 regulations restricting crowd numbers to 300.

-The 28,000-mile race got under way on November 8 with 33 competitors but only 25 were still running on Wednesday.
+The 28,000-mile race got under way on November 8 with 33 competitors -- 25 were still running on Wednesday.

 Harsh weather conditions shattered any hopes that the race winning record time of 74 days and three hours set by Armel Le Cleac'h in 2017 would be broken.